Courses

 2. Presenting medical statistics: how to present statistical information for a proposal, a paper or a report;

-3. Presentation of results in a written (executive summary) and oral (power point presentation) way;
+3. Presentation of results in a written (written protocol) and oral (power point presentation) way;

 4. Critical reading: pitfalls in research (bias in hypothesis, in inclusion, in analysis, in interpretation, in applicability);